Reena1234-cyber/Apna-college--demo-/README.md

 # Apna-college--demo-
-this  is my  first git   repository.
+This  is my  first git   repository.
+Author- Rina Choudhary